 In physics, we speak of systems and states.
-System is a collection of physical objects (particles, waves, etc.).
+A system is a collection of physical objects (particles, waves, etc.).
 A system can be in various states.
 For example, a coin could have two states – heads and tails.
 A top also has two possible states – it can be spinning clockwise or counterclockwise.
-Light can have two states too – being in vertical polarization or horizontal polarization.
+Light can have two states as well – being in the vertical polarization or horizontal polarization.
 In classical mechanics a system can only be in a pure state, i.e., at any given point in time, a coin can be either in a state “Heads” or the alternative state “Tales”.
 A top can be spinning either clockwise or counterclockwise, each of which is a pure state.

-When system is in a state of superposition, strange things can happen.
-For instance, an electron can be “spinning” clockwise and counterclockwise at the same time and Schrödinger cat can both dead and alive.
+When a system is in a state of superposition, strange things can happen.
+For instance, an electron can be “spinning” clockwise and counterclockwise at the same time and Schrödinger cat can both neither dead nor alive.

 Today we read the Torah portion of Behaalotecha, which gives several examples of superposition of states.
 One example is manna, which was in a state of superposition of all possible tastes (whichever food a person eating manna would imagine, that is how it tasted).